What kind of fence is best for my property?

 In place of a fence, you could also consider a retaining wall.
 These tend to have stricter guidelines and you’ll need a building consent and/or resource consent in many instances, but they have unmatched privacy.

 A good fence can make all the difference for feeling safe and secure.
-Whether that’s to keep things in like pets and toddlers or to keep intruders out, you’ll want a strong and sturdy fence that can’t easily be bypassed.
+Whether that’s to keep pets and toddlers in or to keep intruders out, you’ll want a strong and sturdy fence that can’t easily be bypassed.

 For extreme levels of security, angled barbed wire or electric fencing tell potential intruders to move on.
-The sight of the fences alone often deters intruders, but they can also tell someone there may be valuables inside.
+The sight of them alone often deters intruders, but they can also tell someone there may be valuables inside.
 They are often teamed with home security alarms for maximum security.

 What if the neighbours have problems with the fence?